 Stop Avoiding Recovery

 If you’re willing to change, but still avoiding recovery or rehab because you are too afraid of failing, it’s better to go into it anyway!
 Mistakes are inevitable in at least one part of recovery.
 It doesn’t mean you have to go through a full-blown relapse, but there might be certain steps that are harder than others.
-Even if there is a relapse, with perseverance to get back into the recovery mindset is always there waiting again.
+Even if there is a relapse, perseverance to get back mindset through recovery is always there waiting again.
 The feeling of failure is normal.
 If anything, mistakes are just another part of the work.
 Remember: it’s about consistent progress, not perfection.

 Do You Need to Hit Rock Bottom?

 Is rehab or recovery from addiction “only” for those who end up hitting rock bottom and need to get out of it?
 Not necessarily.
 You don’t have to reach rock bottom to come to the realization that you want and need to seek recovery for your addiction, no matter what it may be.
 In fact, it’s probably even more helpful if you decide on recovery before you hit rock bottom.

 Even though rock bottom is sometimes what it takes for some of us to fully realize the damage of our addiction, not everyone needs to experience that.
 If you can admit the addiction has become out of your control and you feel a need to live differently for the best interest of your future self, then decide on recovery now.

 So, you’re deciding to get sober.
 You’re sick of the consequences your drug addiction has caused you up until this point.
 Your body, mind, and soul can no longer seem to handle any more substance abuse.
 Maybe you don’t know where to even begin.
 That’s okay.
 Taking on any new change of habit or lifestyle can be extremely scary at first.